 Well, at the very least your back won’t be sweaty because of the pressure of the pack.

-Ventilated back panel and harnesses are very important for sporty backpacks, and especially for ones that are meant for cycling.
+Ventilated back panels and harnesses are very important for sporty backpacks, and especially for ones that are meant for cycling.
 That activity is tiring enough on its own, and want to minimize sweating where you can.

 So, both the Rogue and the Classic pack feature a tube trap on one of the shoulder straps.
-This will allow you to attach the hose of the reservoir to that strap, so that you can always easily access it.
+This will allow you to attach the hose of the reservoir to that strap so that you can always easily access it.

 And, with the leak-proof valves, you don’t have to worry about water dripping on you.
 CamelBak really did think of everything when designing these hydration packs, and the only question that remains unanswered is which one has more advantages.

 There are reflective materials that are integrated into the design of both of these backpacks.
 And basically, all accents that aren’t the same color as the main body of the backpack are reflective, which will definitely come in handy at one point.

 This is particularly beneficial for all of you that like to go cycling in the evening or at night because they will help you notice your pack in the dark.
 Especially if you put it away somewhere, and then you need to pick it up again.

 Both backpacks have a zippered pocket on the lower front part of the backpack.
 That is basically the main compartment for gear, particularly on the Classic backpack, since the Rogue has a few more storage compartments that we’ll talk about in a minute.